What Exactly Is the FAFSA?

 The FAFSA (short for “Free Application for Federal Student Aid”) is a federal form that nearly all colleges and universities use to help determine how much financial aid you and your family are eligible for.
 It’s created and coordinated by the U.S. Department of Education, and it is safe and secure.
 It asks questions about how much money your family made (income) and how much money your family paid in taxes for the previous year.
 You can learn more about it and fill it out online.

 When Is It Due?

-How it works now: In order to make things a little easier, the FAFSA is going to be available earlier—meaning in October instead of January.
-So if you want to start or continue in college in September 2017, you’ll be able to start filling out your FAFSA in October 2016.
+How it works now: In order to make things a little easier, the FAFSA is available earlier—meaning in October instead of January.
+So if you want to start or continue in college in September 2020, you can start filling out your FAFSA as early as October 2019.
 This can help you better plan financially for college, as you’ll get your financial aid information sooner than before.